AfonsoCFonseca/PuzzleBubble-Game/README.md

 Takes care of the Phaser.Geoms rendering for the aim lines, checking for intersections with the walls (Rectangles) and doing the math for calculated angles

 ### Player ###
 This class handles the movement and storing of the aim lines, the shooting of new pieces

 ### Piece ###
 The Piece instance represent each individual piece drawn in the map.
 Also makes the movement animation between aiming lines when the player shoots it, calculating the speed of the ball movement and giving the necessary margin for the bounce with the walls

 ### Grid ###
 The Grid is a singleton class created for managing all the pieces besides the player piece.
 It has an 2 dimensions array of Piece representing the group of pieces displayed on the map, where the x changes depending on the y position, creating a proper map pattern.
 The creation is made by a randomizer of ints to pick a color when instantiating.
+The Grid is also responsible for storing invisible Pieces in the array, to represent the empty space where the player piece will fit once shooted by the player

 ---------------------------------------------------------------
 # Development